code-forge-temple/scribe-pal/README.md

 # ScribePal

+> ⭐️ If you like this plugin, please consider [starring the repository](https://github.com/code-forge-temple/scribe-pal) on GitHub!

 ScribePal is an Open Source intelligent browser extension that leverages AI to empower your web experience by providing contextual insights, efficient content summarization, and seamless interaction while you browse.

 ## Table of Contents